Bill

 Bill Summary

-An Act relating to the Administrative Procedures Act; creating the Guidance Transparency Act; providing short title; amending 75 O.S.
+An Act ENROLLED SENATE BILL NO. 1433 By: Bergstrom and Jett of the Senate and Hall of the House An Act relating to the Administrative Procedures Act; creating the Guidance Transparency Act; providing short title; amending 75 O.S.
 2021, Section 250.3, as last amended by Section 5, Chapter 258, O.S.L.
 2025 (75 O.S.
 Supp.
 2025, Section 250.3), which relates to defined terms under the Administrative Procedures Act; defining term; conforming language; amending 75 O.S.
 2021, Section 250.4a, which relates to certain exemption under the Administrative Procedures Act; requiring certain agencies to make guidance documents available for public inspection; amending 75 O.S.
 2021, Section 250.9, as amended by Section 1, Chapter 7, O.S.L.
 2024 (75 O.S.
 Supp.
 2025, Section 250.9), which relates to creation of the Office of Administrative Rules; requiring certain agencies to electronically submit certain guidance documents on certain basis; requiring publication of documents in certain form; requiring documents to include certain information; amending 75 O.S.
 2021, Section 302, which relates to duties of rulemaking agencies; requiring agencies to make all guidance documents available for public inspection; updating statutory language; providing for noncodification; and providing an effective date.
+SUBJECT: Administrative Procedures Act

 AI Summary

-This bill, known as the Guidance Transparency Act, aims to increase public access to official agency statements by requiring certain state agencies to make their "guidance documents" available for public inspection.
-A guidance document is defined broadly as an agency statement of general applicability that sets forth official policy or interpretation on a legal, regulatory, or technical issue, and can include various forms like memorandums, notices, or letters, but excludes internal correspondence, adjudications, or legal advice to officials.
-The bill mandates that agencies must publish these documents on their websites and, for agencies subject to specific articles of the Administrative Procedures Act, electronically submit them to the Secretary of State on a quarterly basis for publication in a searchable format.
-These published documents will include a notification that they do not have the full force of law unless otherwise authorized, and will also detail any amendments or rescissions.
-Additionally, the bill amends existing laws to ensure that agencies exempt from certain parts of the Administrative Procedures Act also make their guidance documents publicly accessible, and that all agencies make all their rules, guidance documents, and other written policy statements available for public inspection.
-The act is set to become effective on November 1, 2026.
+This bill, known as the Guidance Transparency Act, amends the Administrative Procedures Act to require state agencies to make their "guidance documents" publicly accessible.
+Guidance documents are defined broadly as agency statements of general applicability that set forth official policy or interpretations on legal, regulatory, or technical issues, and can include things like memorandums, notices, or letters, but exclude internal correspondence or legal advice not intended to affect the public.
+Agencies will need to post these documents on their websites and electronically submit them to the Secretary of State quarterly for publication in a searchable format, with the published documents needing to indicate they do not have the full force of law unless otherwise authorized and include information about any amendments or rescissions.
+This aims to increase transparency by ensuring the public can easily find and understand official agency interpretations and policies.

 Committee Categories